Menu:

 FixLinks makes PowerPoint perform tasks automatically.
 Because of this, FixLinks may be affected by bugs in PowerPoint.
 An add-in can't correct flaws in PowerPoint itself, though wherever possible we try to include workarounds for known problems.

 Sometimes we just have to live with problems until Microsoft fixes them.
-You can report PowerPoint problems directly to Microsoft here

 [Previous] [Home] [Next]